#MeToo protest in Amsterdam after allegations at TV show

 The scandal has led to calls in the Netherlands for more action to make workplaces safer for women.

-Labor union FNV said this week that “nearly five years after #MeToo, shockingly little has changed in tackling workplace sexual intimidation” and called on the government to tighten laws.
+Workers’ union FNV said this week that “nearly five years after #MeToo, shockingly little has changed in tackling workplace sexual intimidation”, and called on the government to tighten laws.

 Register for free to continue reading